midnightntwrk/midnight-architecture/proposals/0009-forks.md

           - delegate the query
 - it is expected, that the facades will need to support sum of all operations from a range of versions, like ledger queries, wallet state queries, etc.; In such cases API should communicate it clearly, that there is a possibility of lack of support for an operation on current version of a component

 While languages like Rust or Scala offer very extensive support for type-level operations, TypeScript is more limited in certain aspects of them.
 There, the facade API could likely be implemented using a combination of strategy and visitor pattern, enums and switch statements, more dynamic constructs (like proxies and/or accessing properties by their names, relying on conventions, etc.) or all of them.
-It should be entirely avoided though to spread fork/version-checking code across codebase and keep it very close to APIs exposed to users.
+It should be entirely avoided though to spread fork/version-checking code across codebase and keep it very close to API entrypoints exposed to users.

-The facades and frameworks play a particularly important role in ensuring smooth operations around the time upgrade is executed, thus they should be implemented with extensive test coverage from the beginning using various approaches, preferably including property-based tests from the beginning.
+The facades and frameworks play a particularly important role in ensuring smooth operations around the time upgrade is executed, thus they should be implemented with extensive test coverage from the beginning using various approaches,  including randomized tests, like property-based tests or forms of fuzzing.

 ### Protocol

-At this moment there is no detailed protocol.
-Partially - because a big part of protocol definition falls under governance and incentives.
+Protocol, as the definition of messages, their semantics and possible responses, is likely to change, because a big part of protocol definition falls under governance and incentives.

 Nonetheless, there is a set of identified desired properties, which seem to indicate the direction:
 - no federation or single party holding governance keys - this removes issues and risks related to selecting the parties, as well as managing very sensitive key material.
 It also seems to reduce legal risks for potential parties involved
-- protocol updates follow semantic versioning - to clearly indicate compatibility; including support for pre-releases, to allow testing changes e2e _before_ they are released and assigned version number.
-Following semantic versioning also allows to schedule multiple upgrades in parallel, with clear semantics of compatibility and exact set of rules to obey
+- Midnight protocol updates versioned - to clearly indicate compatibility; Version of Midnight protocol is equal to `spec_version` of runtime (https://docs.substrate.io/maintain/runtime-upgrades/).
-- current protocol version is encoded in block and is the same as block version - block is a datatype, which is shared by both consensus and ledger and need to convey data for both, this makes it a perfect target to encode the protocol version
+- current Midnight protocol version is encoded in block header - for validation purpose it needs to be equal to protocol version encoded in parent block, unless protocol upgrade was performed;
-- initial protocol version (the one network starts with) is encoded in the genesis block - so specific-purpose networks can be spun up using desired set of rules
+- initial protocol version (the one network starts with) is encoded in the genesis block - so specific-purpose networks can be spun up using desired set of rules, network specification should also include a unique network identifier, so that 2 nodes connected to 2, otherwise identically specified, networks, would know to reject connections and updates between each other
-- blocks have encoded latest version supported by its producer to allow at any time verify software upgrades adoption
+- blocks have encoded latest version supported by its producer to allow at any time verify software upgrades adoption - in practice it is native runtime implementation's `spec_version`.
+- current protocol version is encoded in block header to help determine how to parse the body, while next/native protocol version is encoded in block body as an extrinsic, as it is data that might change with introduction of governance-managed updates
 - initiation of the upgrade is recorded on-chain and need to include 2 pieces of information: policy to be used to determine activation and next version to be activated; the policy may vary - it might follow statistical approach as in Bitcoin, it might be as well a specific transaction, or subject of a voting mechanism; Encoding both data will reduce number of assumptions that need to be made on consensus in order to determine set of rules to apply, as well as should simplify chain selection at the time of a fork
-- in order to let clients efficiently choose version of rules to comply, Indexer needs to provide an API to query the current protocol version
+- in order to let clients efficiently choose version of rules to comply, Indexer needs to provide an API to query the protocol version on a per-block basis

 ### Policy

 For initial phases of Midnight, a policy where upgrade is activated automatically whenever there is adoption across majority of block producers, seems to be a good default.

-For emergencies requiring immediate action and preventing use of the previous policy, a dedicated, immediate one might be provided - so that the version upgrade happens immediately at the block it is proposed to.
-Nodes with incompatible implementation would reject such blocks, but as soon as the majority of block producers/nodes upgrade, whole network would eventually pick up the version with a fix.
-At the time of network functioning properly - this policy could not be used without a majority of block producers enforcing it.
+While it requires a manual intervention from block producers - namely to update their installations, it seems to be at least a consistent experience with each change and one that is easy to perform.

+Specifically:
+- according to protocol description, block producers upon upgrade of the node would start producing blocks which encode different version for current and next one
+- once a specified amount of blocks within a specified time range expresses the same next protocol version (but not necessarily a subsequent one), first block producer to observe that publishes an extrinsic, which schedules update:
+  - what Midnight's protocol version it will be - derived from native runtime version
+  - hash of WASM code expected to be set with `system.setCode` extrinsic - accessed from the node deployment
+  - block height `system.setCode` call should be performed - configured in a runtime as a minimal number of blocks that need to pass
+- once the target block number to trigger `system.setCode` is reached - the first block producer to observe that includes that extrinsic with proper WASM code

+Parameters for various environments (to be refined with regards to specifics of Ariadne consensus and possible scenarios) could be set as follows:
+Devnet:
+- amount of blocks to trigger update schedule: 75% out of last 900
+- amount of blocks to pass before enactment: 900
+- with target block time of 6s these values mean ~1.5h wide time windows
+Testnet:
+- amount of blocks to trigger update schedule: 75% out of last 14 400
+- amount of blocks to pass before enactment: 14 400
+- with target block time of 6s these values mean ~24h wide time windows
+Mainnet:
+- amount of blocks to trigger update schedule: 90% out of last 14 400
+- amount of blocks to pass before enactment: 43 200 (3*14 400)
+- with target block time of 6s these values mean ~24h wide time window to schedule update and then 3 days before update is enacted

 Eventually, updates should be managed by a governance mechanism.